ivan24004/tp/docs/UserGuide.md

 will still succeed, but it won't show duplicate skills.

-Format: `add-skill COURSENAME [-s SKILL]...`
+Format: `add-skill COURSEMATE -s SKILL [-s SKILL]...`

 Parameters:
 - `COURSENAME`: Name of the existing courseMate.
 Accept aliases (substrings or in hashtag (#) notation).
-- `SKILL` (zero or multiple allowed): Skill(s) of the courseMate.
+- `SKILL` (one or multiple allowed): Skill(s) of the courseMate.
 Accepts any strings, except that words cannot start with the hyphen (-) character.
-Different capitalization are considered as different skills.

 Examples:
 - `add-skill John Doe -s C++ -s Leadership`